om-ashish-soni/Competitive-Programming/README.md

 ### 7. How problem setters every time finds and puts new problem in contest :
        see , its not that every problem was built from scratch , most of the problems in contests are mixture of more than one problem of below cses sheet.

 ### CSES SHEET : [cses sheet](https://cses.fi/problemset/)

+### 8. Which ide should i use ?
+       Don't use ide in competitive programming , make a habit of using vim editor.

+# vim-configuration

+    set number

+    set relativenumber

+    set tabstop=4

+    set shiftwidth=4

+    set autoindent

+    set mouse=a

+    colorscheme default

+    autocmd vimEnter *.cpp map <F8> :w <CR> :!clear ; g++ --std=c++17 %;if[-f] a.out];time ./a.out; rm a.out; <CR>

+# Note :
+  ## just paste above code to .vimrc file.
+  ## do below commands :

+      vi ~/.vimrc

+      //then write above code of vim-configuration

+      press f8 to compile and run the code

+## vim is the one of the best suitable editor for competitive programming

 ## codechef Roadmap